CHUI-KA-CHUN/-c-CyHoKiYu-/Club_Chapter-v0.md

 > #### A. Copyright:
 >> ##### (i).
 Do not copy／share／use other member's work (i.e.:software, writing, programe, etc.) without permission, as required by the Hong Kong Copyright Ordinance (Cap.
 528);
 >> ##### (ii). 🔗 HK Copyright Ordinance (Cap.
 528): [Learn more HK Copyright Ordinance (Cap.
 528).](https://www.elegislation.gov.hk/hk/cap528) ;
 >> ##### (iii).
 While use/references/view other member's work, including each format of text-DOCs,spreadsheets, charts, photographs, programe files, etc. Please must respect all the copyrights to the owner, first-editor/first-developer of the work.
-Facing the following levels of severity:
+You'll facing the following levels of severity:
 >>> ###### (a).
 First offense and Fewer pesonal misunderstandings: No punishment;
 >>> ###### (b).
 Frist offense and Personal Misunderstand: No punishment;
 >>> ###### (c).
 First offense and Excessive Personal misunderstanding: No punishment;